perlDreamer/WebService-Shippo/README.md

 You can sign-up for an account at https://goshippo.com/.

-Shippo offer official clients for a bevy of major languages, but sadly not for the venerable Perl.
-This client is a community offering that fills the void.
+While Shippo offer official API clients for a bevy of major languages, the venerable Perl is not among them.
+This client is a community offering that attempts to fill that void.

 ###PRE-RELEASE SOFTWARE